-So the first idea of atomic habits is that the accumulation of time, your habits systematically.
+So the first idea of atomic habits is the accumulation of time, your habits systematically.
 It can drastically improve your life.
-Habits are behaviors repeated enough times to become automatic with the ultimate purpose of solving life’s problems with as little energy or effort as possible.
-It means that habits can work for or against you, especially when talking about habits compounding.
+Habits are repeated enough times to become automatic with the ultimate purpose of solving life’s problems with as little energy or effort as possible.
+It means habits can work for or against you, especially when discussing habit compounding.

 This compounding can be very drastically positive or negative in your life.
 The more positive habits that compound your life, the more positive, healthy, and better your life will be.
 Habit-forming has a cycle comprised of four different parts or stages.

-- First, you have the cue, the craving, the response, and then the reward.
+- First, you have the cue, the craving, the response, and the reward.

 The cue can be answering your e-mails.
-The craving is you begin to feel stressed while working on other things in life.
+You begin to feel stressed while working on other things in life.
 In this case, it’s a negative habit.

 Once you understand the cycle, you are better equipped to start habit-forming.
 So James Clear presents us with four rules for habit-forming.
 These rules can be used in their positive form to build new habits.
 Or you can use these rules in their negative form to destroy or tackle those bad habits.